 However, there are some SEO emails you’ll receive that are from legit SEO firms, who are simply trying to generate more business.
 Most people hate these emails, but I don’t want to be too negative about them because in some cases it’s just someone trying to drum up business, so you can’t really blame them.
 I mean hey, they could have mouths to feed.

-Here is an example email that was sent to us.
+Here is an example of an SEO cold email that was sent to us.
 Keep in mind, we are an SEO company.
 So getting these email shows they didn’t even look at our site.

 I am Name Removed, SEO Manager.